-To manage the craving, by concentrating on the moment, rather than worrying about thoughts, or worrying about the past or the future.
-Use mindful walking, alien vision or mindfulness skills for any other activity you enjoy to keep yourself fully in the moment.
+To help manage a craving, start by concentrating on the moment, rather than worrying about bad thoughts, or about things in the past or the future.
+Some approaches that can help when you are experiencing a craving include:

-Concentrate on your breathing – fully focus on it.
-Breathe deeply in, and as you breathe out, say the word “relax”.
-Wait a few seconds between each breath.
-Once you are relaxed, form a picture in your mind of a wave at the beach.
-This is the impulse wave, and remember that the wave will build up to its highest point and then fall away as it rolls into shore.
-Picture the wave building up, getting ready to break, see it break, see the foam form, and see the wave fade away as it rolls into shore.
-Now, picture yourself riding the wave, surfing the impulse wave into shore.
-You don’t fall off, you don’t get dumped and churned around, just picture yourself calmly surfing the wave into shore.
-Remind yourself that this little wave is only a small part in your day.
-You can surf the wave at any time, and wait for it to fade away.
+Once you start to relax, imagine a picture of a wave at the beach.
+This is the impulse wave and remember that the wave will build up to its highest point, and then it will fall away as it rolls onto shore.
+Picture the wave building up, then getting ready to break.
+See the wave break, the foam form, and then watch the wave fade away as it rolls onto the shore.
+Now, imagine yourself surfing the impulse wave onto shore.
+You don’t fall off, you don’t get dumped and churned around, you just calmly surf the wave onto the shore.
+Remind yourself that this wave is only a small part in your whole day.
+You can surf the wave at any time and wait for it to fade and roll away.

 It is important to put your cravings into perspective, as they are normal and will lessen in time.
 As part of your recovery process, you will need to work on accepting that there will be an element of discomfort.
 Say to yourself, “yes, this feels pretty bad, but I know it will pass soon.”